microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-studio/README.md

 # Low-Power Current and Voltage Sensing Using the AVR® EA MCU

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
-Many systems includes one or more sensors that need to be checked periodically.
+Many systems include sensors that require to be periodically checked.
 The signals coming from these sensors are often low-power current or voltage signals.
 In battery-powered systems it is important to reduce the power consumption of the microcontroller.
-The signals are read using the Analog-to-Digital Converter (ADC) peripheral, and the microcontroller is in Power Saving mode between measurements.
+The Analog-to-Digital Converter (ADC) peripheral reads the signals while the microcontroller remains in Power Saving mode between measurements.

 These Microchip Studio examples describe use cases for low-power current and voltage measurements on the AVR® EA family of microcontrollers:

 - [Low-Power AVR® EA Current Sensing Measurements](analog-current-sensing)
-Measure a current by using the Analog-to-Digital (ADC) peripheral
+Measure a current by using the ADC peripheral
 - [Low-Power AVR® EA Resistance Temperature Detector (RTD) Measurements](analog-voltage-sensing)
-Measure a voltage by using the Analog-to-Digital (ADC) peripheral
+Measure a voltage by using the ADC peripheral

 ## Related Documentation